Counseling and Treatment

 How to apply

 People can self-refer to our program if they are in crisis.
-We also accept referrals from law enforcement, hospital emergency departments, mental health agencies, and family or friends.
+We also accept referrals from law enforcement, hospital emergency departments, substance use disorder providers, mental health agencies, and family or friends.
 For more information, call us at 360-757-7738.

 - Safe withdrawal from alcohol and drugs